concordia-publishing-house/unite-help/admin-publisher.md

 (Image of the Format Options)

   * Clicking on the Gear Icon will bring up an edit page which allows up to make some changes

-(Insert Edit Page Image)

    * URL - this allows us to change the name of the page (Not the URL)
    * Draft -  the page will not be available for others to view it while it is in draft status
    * Published - publishes the page so that others can view it

+(Insert Edit page image)

   * Once finished click on save changes to save the new page